hanabi/hanabi.github.io/variant-specific/Pink.md

 * First, see the section on *[Pink Promise with a 5's Chop Move](#pink-promise-with-a-5s-chop-move)*.
 * When a player performs a *5 Pull*, it is clearly a type of *Play Clue*.
 But if two or more 5's are touched as part of the clue, then the focus of the clue is unclear.
 * We define the focus of the clue to be the next to the "pulled" card.
 (This is similar to how *Pink Promise* works with a *5's Chop Move*.)
-* Thus, when a player knows for sure that a number 5 clue indicates a *5 Pull*, the *Pink Promise* convention only applies to the 5 that is next to the pulled card.
+* Thus, when a player knows for sure that a number 5 clue indicates a *5 Pull*, *Pink Promise* only applies to the 5 that is next to the pulled card.
 * For example, in a 3-player game:
   * The variant is "Pink (6 Suits)".
   * It is the first turn of the game and nothing is played on the stacks.